 Our guest blogger, Katie Jenson, shares with us her tips for creating your natural skincare spa at home.
 Katie is a former trained beauty therapist and spa therapist.
-She is currently training to become a Naturopathic nutritionist.
+She is currently finishing her training to become a Naturopathic nutritionist.

 We’ve loved learning more about natural ways to nurture your skin this month and hope you’re enjoying reading what we’ve been up to, drop us a comment below and let us know if you try any of Katie’s fabulous ideas.
-Don’t forget that the perfect pick you up alongside a bit of self-care is our new Cherry and Collagen Macaroons!

 Creating your natural Skincare Spa at home.